New Lodge, Belfast: Social conditions

 The area is quite close to all amenities including the City Centre, the Mater Hospital and Cityside (Yorkgate) Shopping Centre.
 A previous attempt was made to establish a local supermarket at the Ashton Centre however this failed after the opening of the Yorkgate complex in 1991.

 Culture

 In common with similar areas, much local cultural and social life revolves around the pub scene, in the New Lodge itself and in the nearby Docks area.
 Live rock, blues, techno and Irish traditional music are regularly performed.

 The New Lodge Festival was devised as an alternative to the traditional Internment Night bonfire, which often led to violence.
 The festival is linked to the West Belfast Festival and Ardoyne fleadh and sees a wide range of musical events, children's activities, amateur sport and historical and cultural discussions.

 Many local people are passionate football fans.
-Gaelic football and boxing are also popular – Hugh Russell, who won a flyweight bronze medal in the 1980 Moscow Olympics came from the area and still lives nearby.
+Gaelic football and boxing are also popular – Hugh Russell, who won a flyweight bronze medal in the 1980 Moscow Olympics came from the area and lived nearby until his death in 2023.
+Another local boxer, Sam Storey, became the third Irishman to win the Lonsdale Belt in 1995, ten years after Russell did so.

 In September 2011, pop star Rihanna chose to film scenes for her music video We Found Love in the New Lodge area.

+New Lodge was the setting for an award-winning documentary, The Flats in 2024.
+The film explores memories of The Troubles, enacted by residents of New Lodge.